cwoffenden/hello-webgpu/lib/README.md

 	dawn_use_angle=false
 	```

 	Note the the all-important `is_clang=false`, needed since we want to link with MSVC (a step which saves everyone the headache of wondering why the returned `std::vector` and other types have the wrong signature).
 It's also the reason for the `win32file` addition to Python in the earlier steps.
-Also note the `is_official_build=true`, which whilst seemingly advised against is the easiest way to enable optimisations.
+Also note the `is_debug=false`, which is the only option for optimised MSVC builds (`is_official_build=true` does a better job with the optimisation flags but is currently broken).

 	For debug: